-- 1. Record Submission: Students will be permitted to take the lab examination only after submitting their duly certified records. - 2.
-Minimum Pass Mark: The requirement for passing the lab course included in the first-year curriculum is that the student must score a minimum of 50% overall, combining marks from both Continuous Internal Evaluation (CIE) and End Semester Examination (ESE).
-There is no separate minimum requirement for each component. - 3.
-There will not be any relaxation in the attendance requirement.
+• Submission of Record: Students shall be allowed for the end semester examination only upon submitting the duly certified record.

+- Minimum Pass Mark: The requirement for passing the lab course included in the first- year curriculum is that the student must score a minimum of 50% overall, combining marks from both Continuous Internal Evaluation (CIE) and End Semester Examination (ESE).
+There is no separate minimum requirement for each component. - There will not be any relaxation in the attendance requirement.

-Course Outcome Bloom's Knowledge Level (KL) CO1 Apply appropriate Tools and Instruments with respect to the mechanical workshop trades КЗ CO2 Identify Mechanical workshop operations/ methods employed in the industry in accordance with the materials, objects and practices К3 CO3 Apply appropriate safety measures with respect to the mechanical workshop trades К3 CO4 Identify the conventional machine tools and the operations that they can perform for various jobs.
-K2 CO5 Demonstrate practical skills in construction techniques, material estimation, and building layout, including brick bonding and setting out of buildings. КЗ CO6 Apply surveying principles to measure areas of irregular plots and buildings using instruments like chain, cross staff and Distomat, К3
+Course Outcome Bloom's Knowledge Level (KL) CO1 Apply appropriate Tools and Instruments with respect to the mechanical workshop trades КЗ CO2 Identify Mechanical workshop operations/ methods employed in the industry in accordance with the materials, objects and practices КЗ CO3 Apply appropriate safety measures with respect to the mechanical workshop trades КЗ CO4 Identify the conventional machine tools and the operations that they can perform for various jobs. К2 CO5 Demonstrate practical skills in construction techniques, material estimation, and building layout, including brick bonding and setting out of buildings. КЗ

+CO6 Apply surveying principles to measure areas of irregular plots and buildings К3 using instruments like chain, cross staff and Distomat,